Lavandula latifolia - Broad leaved lavender

 Lavandula Latifolia - Breit -leaf lavender

-Lavandula Latifolia is an evergreen shrub that can reach a height of 30 to 80 centimeters.
+Lavandula latifolia is an evergreen shrub that can reach a height of 30 to 80 centimeters.
 The plant has very branched stems, which are occupied with gray -green, lance -shaped leaves, which are wider than that of the real lavender.
 These leaves are hairy and give the plant their characteristic gray appearance.

-The inflorescences of Lavandula Latifolia are dense ears that consist of a variety of small, violet to bluish flowers.
+The inflorescences of Lavandula latifolia are dense ears that consist of a variety of small, violet to bluish flowers.
 The inflorescences are usually larger and less compact than that of Lavandula angustifolia.
 The flowering period extends from June to September, depending on the climatic conditions and the height of the location.

 The intensive fragrance of the plant results from the essential oils, which are contained in the glandular hair on the leaves and flowers.
-These oils are mainly made up of Linalool, Kampfer and Cineol, which differentiates Lavandula Latifolia from other lavender species.
+These oils are mainly made up of Linalool, Kampfer and Cineol, which differentiates Lavandula latifolia from other lavender species.

 Ecology and distribution

-Lavandula Latifolia is native to the Mediterranean regions, especially in Spain, Portugal and southern France.
+Lavandula latifolia is native to the Mediterranean regions, especially in Spain, Portugal and southern France.
 The plant prefers dry, sunny locations and often grows in rocky, well -permeable soils at altitudes of up to 1700 meters.
 Their natural environment are often dry, open forests, cooking and stony slopes, where it has adapted to the barren conditions with its deep roots and the ability to store water.

 The pollination of the flowers is mainly carried out by bees that are attracted to the intensive fragrance of the flowers.
-Lavandula Latifolia plays an important role in the ecosystems of the Mediterranean region, since it serves as a source of food for pollinators and contributes to stabilizing the soil in areas at risk of erosion.
+Lavandula latifolia plays an important role in the ecosystems of the Mediterranean region, since it serves as a source of food for pollinators and contributes to stabilizing the soil in areas at risk of erosion.

 Lavandula Latifolia - Breit -leaf lavender